 Rollaways, sofa beds, and some bunk setups often generate more comfort complaints than the main bed.
 The surface may be thinner, less stable, or used less often, which means inconsistency builds up fast across the room mix.

 The Select High Density mattress topper is one option to test when a secondary sleep surface feels thin or uneven.
-The Active Dry mattress protector is a practical layer when those beds need easier cleanup between stays.
+Test one room type first before rolling out a new comfort layer across the property.

 A simple space optimization checklist